huijing/personal-website-v3/src/content/blog/2025-10-05-migrating-from-hugo-to-astro.md

 ---
-date: "2025-10-04T09:09:20+08:00"
+date: "2025-10-06T09:09:20+08:00"
 slug: "migrating-from-hugo-to-astro"
-og_image: ""
+og_image: /images/posts/hugo-to-astro.jpg
 tags:
+  - astro
-  - servers
+  - devlife
 title: "Migrating from Hugo to Astro"
 ---

 I'm migrating my blog again.
 This blog has been in existence for more than 11 years.
 It started as a Jekyll site.
 Then I [moved to Hugo](/blog/migrating-from-jekyll-to-hugo/).
-Now I'm moving it to Astro.
+Now I'm moving it to [Astro](https://astro.build/).
 The design has NEVER changed, which makes me quite contrarian to most frontend developers in the industry.
 But when I came up with the design back then, I wanted it to feel like me.
 And today, when I look at my blog, it still feels like me.
 I guess this says more about me as a person than my actual blog design, but I'm past the age where I care any more.

 Hugo says I have 287 pages on my blog but I only have 226 blog posts <span class="emoji" role="img" tabindex="0" aria-label="thinking face">&#x1F914;</span>.
 But the point is, I have a lot of pages to migrate.
 Do I really have to port over everything, you might ask?
 Well, yes.
 I do.
 This is my entire web developer journey, how could I possibly leave anything behind?
 Also, why am I migrating to begin with?
 Honestly, I completely lost the plot with Hugo.